RicardsGraudins/Professional-Practice-in-I.T-2017-Project/README.md

 1. Have python, flask, flask-pymongo and bcrypt installed.
 2. CD to the project and either python runme.py or py runme.py depending on your version of python.

+##### How to play:
+Use the arrow keys to move across the canvas and spacebar to shoot.

+##### Important: Resolution
+The game is currently optimized for 1920 x 1080 resolution meaning any smaller resolution does not display the entire game.
+To get around this limitation use chrome, press f12 to access the developer tools and press the toggle device toolbar button which is the second top left icon to automatically scale down the canvas so the entire game is visible.
+The canvas size can further be altered by pulling on the edge of the toolbar or by using input fields at the top to change the size.
+The game hasn’t been tested on a resolution above 1920 x 1080.

 ##### Hosted on AWS:
 The game is currently hosted on an AWS EC2 Server at the following address http://52.26.150.224:5000/.
 Keep in mind that it is not the fastest server and takes a while to load and when it does load it may take some time to load in music, sprites etc. Steps taken to host on AWS:
 1. Follow the AWS [guidelines](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) to create and connect to the server.